 19) Relax in a sauna at Salty Pear

 Surrounded by the sounds of nature, the barrel sauna at Salty Pear is the perfect way to end a morning of hiking.
-The sauna can be booked as a non-guest of Salty Pear and are two bookings per day with each time slot being a total of 2-hours.
+The sauna can be booked as a non-guest of Salty Pear and there are two bookings a day with each time slot being a total of 2-hours.
 The cost for each session is $35.

 The sauna is a DIY experience where you’ll need to start the fire yourself.
 When we arrived there was no lighter but we found a box of matches, so I would recommend bringing your own lighter.
 It’s also recommended you bring some tinder and fire starters in case there are none left.

 I booked the 12pm – 2pm slot which was the first time slot of the day and there was plenty of wood and tinder etc.

 Auntie Pesto’s is an Italian restaurant specializing in pasta dishes.
 This eatery is located right on the harbour with fantastic views across the water.
 The pasta here is amazing!
 Try the Dill Seafood Alfredo – you won’t regret it!
 This place is very popular and can get very busy so reservations are recommended.

 Gelato is always a good idea after dinner!
 Glad’s Gelateria is close to Ganges Harbour and within walking distance of many restaurants and cafes.
 Glad’s makes small batch gelato and is some of the best I have tasted!
 The pistachio did not disappoint.

 22) Spot one of the many Fairy Doors!

 There are many things that make Salt Spring Island magical, but one of the cuter reasons is the collection of tiny fairy doors that can be found throughout the island.